Are you preparing for your instrument written test yet unaware of what to expect in the exam?

 The FAA written exams cost only 150 USD.
 The registration fee is the same for the private pilot written test and the FAA instrument written exam.

-To take the instrument rating written test, you will have to pay 150 USD for registration.
+To take the instrument rating written test, you must pay 150 USD for registration.

 However, with an AOPA membership, you will get a 10 USD discount, and your fee will be 140 USD.